alexdidier/rampc-quadrotor/pps_wiki/workflow_for_students.md

 `roslaunch filename.launch`

 * _Teacher.launch_<br>
-This doesn't concern the students.
+This doesn't concern the students, nor will it work.
 This launches the GUI for the teacher and the services he needs.
-* _Student.launch_ !!!<br>
+* _Student.launch_<br>
 This launches the nodes for the CrazyRadio, the PPSClient, SafeController and CustomController.
 Make sure that __ClientConfig__ is correctly set up.
 <br><br>
 * _StudentCirlce.launch_ : as an example<br>